Wide-angle photos are a great way to show people why we love the ocean – it’s a great way to capture either big animals, or big scenes!

 I’ve got the “Pwr Save Start Time” – i.e., camera sleep time – set to one minute.
 I don’t turn the camera off while I’m in the water, so this conserves battery during lulls.

 I set my white balance to “Cloudy”.
-That adds a slight warming effect to underwater images to help counter the blue-green ocean.
+That adds a slight warming effect to underwater images to help counter the blue-green ocean (though I’ll usually adjust white balance slightly in Lightroom anyway).

 I use “Multi” metering so the camera is considering the whole frame.
-The default setting is for exposure to be locked while the shutter is depressed, so I’ve switched that off (“AEL w/shutter: Off“) so the camera is continuously evaluating even when I’m shooting a burst of images.
+The default setting is for exposure to be locked while the shutter is depressed.
+I’ve switched that off (“AEL w/shutter: Off“) so the camera is continuously evaluating even when I’m shooting a burst of images.

 The “Creative Style” on the camera, applied to the embedded jpegs in the raw files, is set to Standard.
 I always post-process my photos in Lightroom (and occasionally Photoshop), so I don’t want the camera to be adding its own edits.